GentleCure Blog

 two people holding hands over a table

 It’s normal to be upset after receiving a cancer diagnosis, but statistics show that while you can die from skin cancer, it is highly unlikely.
 According to Cancer.net, common skin cancer deaths have been declining over the past several years.
-Of the 5.4 million people diagnosed with skin cancer every year, only 2,000 pass from basal cell and squamous cell skin cancer, with the five-year survival rate for basal cell near 99%.
+Of the millions of people diagnosed with skin cancer every year, deaths are not common, with the five-year survival rate for basal cell near 99%.

 • Slow growth: Most common skin cancers progress at a very slow rate, and rarely spread to other areas of the body.